eficode-academy/istio-katas/05-securing-with-mtls.md

 ## Exercise: Mutual TLS Inside the Mesh

-You will deploy all the services for the sentences application to observe the affects of mTLS configuration **without** sidecars.
-Afterwards you will inject sidecars and observe the effects of the mTLS configuration.
+You will deploy all the services for the sentences application to observe the affects of mTLS configuration.
+You will first observe that the default mesh wide configuration will be inherited by your namespace.
+Afterwards you will apply mTLS configuration to **your** namespace and observe the affects of STRICT and PERMISSIVE policies.

 ### PeerAuthentication